 Magoosh is wonderfully accessible.
 You can study from anywhere.
 All their videos, practice tests, and questions are available on their website and the Magoosh mobile app.
 You can study from your phone while you wait in line at the grocery store.
 Plus, the app has one of the highest customer review ratings in both the Play and App Store.

 Once you register, you’ll get a personalized dashboard that is super user-friendly.
 It makes it easy to see exactly where you are and what you need to do next.
 The program teaches via well-produced video lessons.
 Each question also has its own explanatory video showing you how to answer the questions, along with tips on avoiding common pitfalls.

 When you’re ready, you can use the optional “timed quiz mode” to practice your pace.
 At any time, you’re free to dip into the comprehensive video library covering every academic topic tested on the SAT.

-Everyone gets access to the automated content.
+PrepScholar is a great choice for test-takers with different scheduling needs.
+Everyone who enrolls gets access to the automated content.
 Depending on how much tutoring you want to add to that, you’ll choose one of these program options:

 It’s also possible to add online group classes to your program and customize your number of tutoring sessions.
 The whole process can get a little confusing, so PrepScholar offers a free consultation to help you figure out which package is right for you.